US air quality is slipping after years of improvement

 The EPA quietly posted new air quality data online last month that shows a recent uptick in polluted days.

 Five hundred and thirty-two American metro areas reported a total of 4,134 days in 2018 when the official air quality index passed 100, which means it is unhealthy for people with heart and lung disease, the elderly and the very young.
-That’s about 15% more bad air days per city than the average for from 2013 to 2016, America’s clean air heyday.
+That’s about 15% more bad air days per city than the average for 2013 to 2016, America’s clean air heyday.

 The worst of the bad air days jumped even more.
 On average, in 2017 and 2018 there were nearly 140 times when a city’s air pollution reached the worst two categories — “very unhealthy” and “hazardous” — with the air quality index greater than 200.
 That’s more than two-and-a-half times the average of nearly 55 from 2013 to 2016.
 Last year, Riverside, California, topped the nation with 13 days in the worst two air quality categories and had the most bad air days of all types: 173.